Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 ### Facebook Paper transition demo

-This demo is the main hub for all the other transitions, and is what you see when you first open the app.
+This demo/view serves as the main hub for all the other demos, and is what you see when you first open the app.
 It aims to replicate the expanding and shrinking transition of stories.
 A horizontally scrolling `UICollectionView` with a constrained height is used, and the cells contained within are all scaled down by `0.4` with respect to the device's screen size.

 During the transition, we map the destination view to the cell that was selected both in terms of size and position, and from there we animate the growth of both the cell and destination view in tandem to fill up the screen, also adjusting the `contentOffset` of the collection view as the transition progresses so that it aligns perfectly to the center of the screen.